 Sunday Morning Program (K-6th grade)

 This is the largest of the religious education programs offered at St. John’s Religious Education Ministry, and it is growing.
-It has 417 students in grades K-6, and about 90 Catechists and aides.
+Our Catechists are St. John’s parishioners.
 Beginning in mid-September, there are 24 weeks of classes.
 We follow the “Be My Disciples” program from 1st-6th grade, which shares the Christian story in the catechumenal model using reflection on Scripture and doctrine.
 It initiates children into the community of faith and challenges them to discipleship as part of their formative journey.

 Children with Special Needs